 Listen to the audio version.

-Amid the chaos emerged John Brown, a man who believed God had personally hired him to end slavery—by any means necessary.
-That spring, he and his sons marched to Pottawatomie Creek, dragged five pro-slavery men from their cabins, and executed them with broadswords.
-Even other abolitionists whispered that Brown had gone too far.
+Amid the chaos emerged John Brown, a man who believed God had personally chosen him to end slavery—by any means necessary.
+In 1856, he and a small group, including his sons, moved through the night along Pottawatomie Creek in Kansas.
+They pulled five pro-slavery men from their cabins and hacked them to death with broadswords.
+The attack shocked the country.
+Even many people who opposed slavery saw this as brutal and dangerous.

 Militant abolitionist John Brown hatches a plan to start a slave rebellion.
 His plot is uncovered and he is sentenced to death in 1859.